Bladetrain3r/CPAF/Framework/Axioms/non_locality.md

-Embarking on an intellectual journey to explore the foundational principles underpinning the universe, this thesis introduces a novel hypothesis centered around the enigmatic phenomenon of quantum entanglement.
-Quantum entanglement, a quantum mechanical phenomenon where particles become interconnected in such a way that the state of one particle instantaneously influences the state of another, irrespective of the distance separating them, serves as a cornerstone for our exploration of non-locality as a fundamental aspect of cosmic stability.

 ### Foundational Axiom and Logical Development

 **Foundational Axiom (A):** "Non-locality is a prerequisite for a stable universe."
 This axiom posits that for the universe to exist in a stable, coherent state, non-local interactions—exemplified by quantum entanglement—must be an intrinsic part of its fabric.